-As like every old graphics card, it’s possible that you might get some problems in your computer’s graphic and it can be anything, like no display on the screen, getting lines on your display or maybe all the other display related issues.
+Like every old graphics card, it’s possible that you might get some problems in your computer’s graphic and it can be anything, like no display on the screen, getting lines on your display or maybe all the other display-related issues.

 The reason why your graphics card is doing is that is because;

 The solder joint of GPU Chip did lose some of its connections from their actual space (mainly on the printed circuit board).
 Yes, that happens a lot with old GPUs, due to overuse of a card for a long time or having a bad moistures environment lifespan.